Modern Slavery Statement

 The majority of our suppliers are companies that we have long term relationships with.
 We require employees with the responsibility to arrange supply contracts to ensure they request the necessary information to complete a supplier evaluation.
 In addition, we conduct a due diligence online search to ensure that each organisation has never been convicted of offences relating to modern slavery.

-We are in the process of developing formal training for employees with the responsibility to arrange supply contracts in order to ensure our policies are being applied consistently.
+We provide training for employees with the responsibility to arrange supply contracts in order to ensure our policies are being applied consistently.

 We will act if reports are received from employees, the public or law enforcement agencies to indicate that modern slavery practices have been identified within our supply chain.